-Assessment of ongoing needs is done throughout the transitional stay with input between the consumers and treatment team.
-Referral to other services (either at Valeo or private community treaters) is done at the consumer’s request and staff recommendation.
+Assessment of ongoing needs is done throughout the transitional stay with input between the persons served and treatment team.
+Referral to other services (either at Valeo or private community treaters) is done at the persons served request and staff recommendation.

-Collaboration is considered essential to the treatment process, both in the consumer/staff relationship and in the inclusion (as approved by the consumer) of the family members, other care providers and community resources.
+Collaboration is considered essential to the treatment process, both in the person served/staff relationship and in the inclusion (as approved by the person served) of the family members, other care providers and community resources.

 - Any adult 18 years and over

-- A current Valeo BHC consumer that meets SPMI or PRE (Rehab eligibility).
+- A current Valeo BHC person served that meets SPMI or PRE (Rehab eligibility).
 Considerations will be made for out of county referrals.

 - Referral must be made by Primary Clinician or OSH Liaison and reviewed by Crisis Diversion Services Coordinator or Program Manager for appropriateness of admission

 - Is moderate to high risk for returning to psychiatric hospitalization without intensive support and structure as determined by the individual and the treatment team.